Skip to main content

 purgeMany()

-Delete keys matching filters.
+Delete keys matching filters with date-based cleanup support.

 Signature: